nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <p align="center">
 <img src="images/ClientListView.png" width="700"/>
 </p>
-The client list view consist of the list of clients from the user's address book,and provides an overview of their clients' information.
+The client list view consists of the list of clients from the user's address book, and provides an overview of their client's information.

 • This list will change according to the commands used such as `list` and `search`. <br>
 • When opening the application, all clients in an address book will be shown. <br>